BPO

 5. Enhanced Innovation & Collaboration

 Distance has already been virtually eliminated by the communication means of this era, such as email, video calling, and project management software like ClickUp or Asana.
-Using these tools, an employee can reach out to anyone on the team with his or her idea, and the two can proceed with the work regardless of their respective locations.
+Using these tools, an employee can reach out to anyone on the team with their idea, and the two can proceed with the work regardless of their respective locations.
 In this way, they have the opportunity to experiment with new ideas, collaborate, and quickly change their direction if needed.

 6. Sustainability Wins